applivery/steps-applivery-android-deploy/README.md

-# Applivery iOS Deploy Step
+# Applivery Android Deploy Step

-This is the new and official [Applivery.com](http://www.applivery.com) step to deploy iOS Apps in [Bitrise.io](http://bitrise.io).
+This is the new and official [Applivery.com](http://www.applivery.com) step to deploy Android Apps in [Bitrise.io](http://bitrise.io).

 ## How to use this Step